dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 -->
 [!code-csharp[Work_with_all_properties_of_an_entity_2b](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=Work_with_all_properties_of_an_entity_2b)]

 This technique is sometimes used when updating an entity with values obtained from a service call or a client in an n-tier application.
 Note that the object used does not have to be of the same type as the entity so long as it has properties whose names match those of the entity.
-In the example above, an instance of the DTO BlogDto is used to set the current values of a tracked Blog entity.
+In the example above, an instance of the DTO `BlogDto` is used to set the current values of a tracked `Blog` entity.

-Note that only properties that are set to different values when copied from the other object will be marked as modified.
+Note that properties will only be marked as modified if the value set differs from the current value.

 #### Setting current or original values from a dictionary

-The previous example sey values from an entity or DTO instance.
+The previous example set values from an entity or DTO instance.
 The same behavior is available when property values are stored as name/value pairs in a dictionary.
 For example:

 <!--
         var blogDictionary = new Dictionary<string, object>